pmer/dennisync/README.md

 - Syncable data objects must have ids, and they must not collide
   - Can be random or can be a millisecond creation timestamp
+  - Preferably, this id would not be revealed to a player for security reasons
 - Syncable data objects must have last-modified timestamps
 - Controller logic MUST gracefully handle inconsistent state
   - References to objects that don't exist